jwillet4/medmanage-documentation/README.md

 The MedManager tool is a tool for our clinical pharmacists to organize the medication research process.
 MedManage acts as a hub for each person to perform their tasks in an individually customized environment and track the medications to provide more safeguards and structure than previous efforts.

-*For any questions, please contact Logan Willett at Logan.Willett@fdbhealth.com or message him through Teams*
+*For any questions, please contact Ryan Graham at Ryan.Graham@fdbhealth.com or message him through Teams*

 ## Table of Contents